[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 I’m very choosy about lube, mostly to protect my vaginal health.
 I’ve had too many experiences of reaching for some random bottle of lube at a sex party or on a lover’s bedside table only to have to go and rapidly wash it off due to an adverse reaction to some ingredient or other.

-At the current time, there are three brands of water-based lube I reach for on a regular basis: Sliquid, Wylde One, and Bloomi.
+At the current time, there are two brands of water-based lube I reach for on a regular basis: Sliquid and Bloomi.
 I rotate others in occasionally (such as my fave CBD-infused lube and a silicone-based one I like when I’m not using silicone toys), but those three are my staples.
 When I go to play parties or on sex dates, I bring my own.
 As I said, I’m picky.

 So did Simply Aqua water-based lube by Wicked Sensual Care meet my admittedly exacting lube standards?